TerrenceMiao/blog/source/_posts/Run-ssh-and-scp-with-AWS-Session-Manager.md

 stack-overflow.log                                                                 100%   67KB 437.0KB/s   00:00
 ```

-Transferring files directly is not possible with the AWS Session Manager.
+Without using `scp`, transferring files directly is not possible with the AWS Session Manager.
 You should use S3 bucket and the AWS CLI to exchange data.
-Doing so is not quite the same as using `scp`.

 OKTA
 ----